-- Here are a few words that are actual transgender slurs and should never be tolerated by anybody: Tranny (that’s the “T-Word”), she-male, cross-dresser, drag-queen.
+- Here are a few words that are actual transgender slurs and should never be tolerated by anybody: Tranny (that’s the “T-Word”), she-male, cross-dresser, trap, drag-queen.
 If you aren’t sure if a term is offensive, just stick to “Trans” or “Transgender”.

 Q: Alright enough about you…what does this mean for me?

 A: Well, pretty much nothing!
 Aside from changing how you address me, I’m still me.
 I’m still going to be doing great Web Design.
 I’m still going to be writing copy.
 In fact, I think I will only get better as I become more aligned with who I am as a woman, as that’s usually who I’m writing copy for, anyways.
 I expect to continue “business as usual”, aside from switching everything over to skystover.com.
 Switching my online identity over is a process, and one that Google doesn’t make easy.